CchOOlak/bentoak-assignment/README.md

 - I cleaned the dataFrames (that made by `.csv` files) and I figured out the structure of data and relation between dataFrames.

-- I tried to transform fact data (data that stored in `fact_data`) top join with other dataFrames by hierarchical fields.
+- I tried to transform fact data (data that stored in `fact_data`) to join with other dataFrames by hierarchical fields.

 ## Analysis